YoungSean/NIDS-Net/README.md

 - GroundingDINO + SAM: [`test_gdino_sam.py`](test_gdino_sam.py)

 2. Generate template embeddings via get_object_features_via_FFA.py.
 Or you can download the [template embeddings and model weights](https://utdallas.box.com/s/ieo7lochg1dzzdjfqm7saiudaeptufoi).
 The initial embedding file name includes "object_features".
 Model weights use the "pth" suffix.
-Adapted embeddings are saved as JSON files.
+Adapted embeddings are saved as JSON files ending with "vitl_reg.json".

 You may adjust their filenames to load them in the python scripts.
 ```shell